 Section 20814(c) of the Public Employment Retirement Law requires that the employer contribution rates be determined on an annual basis by the CalPERS actuary and shall be effective on the July 1 following notice of a change in the rate.
 The total plan contributions are determined through the CalPERS' annual actuarial valuation process.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance the unfunded accrued liability.
 The employer is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
 Pursuant to the negotiated bargaining agreement, CRA/LA-DLA also pays the employee contribution rate.
-According to the CalPERS' funding requirement annual valuation report, the active employee contribution rate is 6.907% of annual pay; and the employer's contribution rate is 9.386% of annual payroll and the employer payment of unfunded liability is \$4,097,000 for the year ended June 30, 2018.
+According to the CalPERS' funding requirement annual valuation report as of June 30, 2016, the active employee contribution rate is 6.904% of annual payroll; and the employer's contribution rate is 10.161% of annual payroll and the employer payment of unfunded liability is \$4,724,000 for the year ended June 30, 2019.
+Meanwhile, according to the CalPERS' funding requirement annual valuation report as of June 30, 2015, the active employee contribution rate is 6.907% of annual payroll; and the employer's contribution rate is 9.386% of annual payroll and the employer payment of unfunded liability is \$4,097,000 for the year ended June 30, 2018.